 The Game-Changer

-After you set your eight to ten goals, identify the one goal on your list that has the potential to completely change your life if you were to achieve this goal.
+After you set your eight to ten goals, identify the one goal on your list that has the potential to completely change your life if you were to achieve it.
 This goal is called the game-changer.
 When I first did this exercise, I was sixteen years old and a recovering drug addict who was desperate to create a bigger future for myself.
-I knew that the only way for me to do that at the time was to get a division one college scholarship for football.
+I knew that the only way for me to do that at the time was to get a Division I college scholarship for football.
 If I were to achieve this one goal, it would serve as a domino effect for every other goal that I had on my list.

-After you have identified your game-changer goal, the next step of the process is what separates those who achieve their goals compared to those who just set goals.
+After you have identified your game-changer goal, the next step of the process is what separates those who achieve their goals from those who just set goals.
 Write down 25 to 50 things that you need to do in order to achieve your major goal.
-Most people will set goals without ever thinking about what needs to happen in order for them to achieve their goal.
+Most people will set goals without ever thinking about what needs to happen in order for them to achieve them.

-Your favorite sports team doesn’t just have a goal of winning a championship and never think about what steps they need to take in order for them to be crowned champions.
+Your favorite sports team doesn’t just have the goal of winning a championship and never think about what steps they need to take in order to be crowned champions.
 They know exactly what needs to take place on a daily, monthly, and quarterly basis in order for them to be in a position to accomplish their major team goal.
 Individual goals are then assigned and developed with that major team goal in mind.
-We as individuals need to implement that same approach into our personal and professional lives if we want goal-setting to actually be worth our time.
+We, as individuals, need to implement that same approach into our personal and professional lives if we want goal-setting to actually be worth our time.

 The Final Step

 If you are a leader, I highly encourage you to ask your direct reports to go through this exercise and ask them to share their goals with you.
 Your job as a leader is to keep a running file of the goals of your people.
-What can you do throughout the year to help your people achieve their goals?
-How can you take their individual goals and tie it to the greater organizational objectives?
+What can you do throughout the year to help your people create a plan on how to achieve these goals?
+How can you take their individual goals and tie them to the greater organizational objectives?
 The leaders that can effectively do this not only experience greater employee engagement, but their people are filled with positive energy and enthusiasm.
+The act of setting goals is important, but committing to how to achieve these goals is even more important.